 Broadview Heights real estate is some of the most expensive in Ohio, although Broadview Heights house values don't compare to the most expensive real estate in the U.S.

-Broadview Heights is a decidedly white-collar city, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
+Broadview Heights is a decidedly white-collar city, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Broadview Heights is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Broadview Heights who work in sales jobs (12.89%), management occupations (12.06%), and office and administrative support (11.84%).
+There are especially a lot of people living in Broadview Heights who work in management occupations (13.63%), office and administrative support (12.63%), and sales jobs (11.68%).

 Also of interest is that Broadview Heights has more people living here who work in computers and math than 95% of the places in the US.

-Broadview Heights is one of the most well-educated cities in the nation.
-47.73% of adults in Broadview Heights have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Broadview Heights ranks among the highest in the nation.
+Of the 25-and-older adult population in Broadview Heights, 47.58% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 Broadview Heights is a somewhat ethnically-diverse city.
 The people who call Broadview Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broadview Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Broadview Heights include Polish, Italian, Irish, and Hungarian.
+Important ancestries of people in Broadview Heights include German, Italian, Irish, Polish, and English.

 The most common language spoken in Broadview Heights is English.
-Other important languages spoken here include Russian and Slavic languages.
+Other important languages spoken here include Slavic languages and Langs. of India.